cityofsmiles/ExamAutoChecker/README.md

 Please see the [sample  answer key](https://github.com/cityofsmiles/ExamAutoChecker/blob/master/sample-answer-key.txt).

 ## Installation
 * For Windows, click [here](https://github.com/cityofsmiles/ExamAutoChecker/raw/assets/ExamAutoChecker.exe) to download the executable file.
 Just double click the file to launch the app.
+Windows will warn you that this file can not be trusted and will discourage you to run it.
+That is normal.
+Just click OK to run the program.
 * For Linux, click [here](https://github.com/cityofsmiles/ExamAutoChecker/raw/assets/ExamAutoChecker) to download the executable file.
 Just double click the file to launch the app.
 * For Android phones with the architecture arm64-v8a, click [here](https://github.com/cityofsmiles/ExamAutoChecker/raw/assets/ExamAutoChecker-0.1-arm64-v8a-debug.apk) to download the apk file.
 Other architectures will be supported in the future.
 If you don't know your phone's architecture, you may install the [CPU Info](https://github.com/kamgurgul/cpu-info) app.